All Episodes

 And with perfect pinpoint accuracy and detail, he would describe what impact it would have on that portion of the brain in terms of the people's function.

-For example, if if the stroke affected the area of the brain brain that impacts arm movement, well, you might you're gonna have problems with your arms.
+For example, if the stroke affected the area of the brain that impacts arm movement, well, you're going to have problems with your arms or impacted leg movement.

-You're gonna have you're gonna have impact there or the frontal lobe or this or that.
+You're going to have impact there or the frontal lobe or this or that.

 Anyway, so I don't think it's unfair to ask for her medical records.